stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 }
 ```

-This command also initialises the clear values for the frame buffer attachments - we have obviously hard-coded a grey colour for the single colour attachment.
+This command also initialises the clear values for the frame buffer attachments - we have hard-coded a grey colour for the single colour attachment.
 In a future chapter we will replace this temporary code with a proper implementation for both colour and depth attachments.

-Note that the `VkClearValue` and `VkClearColorValue` objects are actually **unions** and not structures - the `setType()` JNA method is used to 'select' the union member.
-This is the only instance in the whole Vulkan API (as far as we can tell) where unions are used!

-As it turns out a structure _will_ just about work, we only have one attachment for this demo and presumably the native library ignores the 'extra' fields of the structure.
-However this caused us a lot of headaches when we came to adding a second attachment for the depth buffer and suddenly had memory errors when configuring the pipeline.
+> We explain the purpose of the various `setType()` calls when we address depth buffers in the [models](/JOVE/blog/part-4-models/model-loader) chapter.

 We introduce a simple RGBA colour domain object for the clear colour: